Cleaning & Caring for Scleral Lenses

 Using a case without regularly cleaning and replacing it can cause ocular infection due to bacterial contamination.
 We advise you to clean the storage case on a daily basis and to replace it monthly or as advised by your eye doctor.

-At The Scleral Lens Centre At Village Eye Centre, you will receive the first-rate eye care you deserve.
+At Village Eye Centre, you will receive the first-rate eye care you deserve.
 No matter your questions or concerns, Dr. James Evans will be happy to explain how to best care for your lenses to ensure the highest level of comfort and vision acuity.

 Cleaning your scleral lenses is vital for your eye health, and so are follow-up appointments with your eye doctor, who will provide you with specific lens cleaning instructions and ensure that your vision remains clear, safe & secure.

-The Scleral Lens Centre At Village Eye Centre serves patients from Edmonton, Sherwood Park, St. Albert and Fort Saskatchewan, all throughout Alberta
+Village Eye Centre serves patients from Edmonton, Sherwood Park, St. Albert and Fort Saskatchewan, all throughout Alberta